benbarker04/battle-ships/README.md

 - Allow the player to select the board size and the number of ships.
 - Allow the player to choose where their ships go.
-- Have ships that are larger then 1x1.
+- Have ships that are larger than 1x1.
 - Have a score counter.

 ## Data Model